google/zoekt/doc/ctags.md

 which guarantees that security problems in ctags cannot escalate to access to the indexing machine.

+Ubuntu, Debian and Arch provide universal ctags with seccomp support compiled in.
+Zoekt expects the `universal-ctags` binary to be on `$PATH`.
+Note: only Ubuntu names the binary `universal-ctags`, while most distributions name it `ctags`.

 Use the following invocation to compile and install universal-ctags:

 ```